 - collaborated on a small scale Canadian documentary about the unjust tax on feminine hygiene products

 - been mentored by the CEO of News Corp, Robert Thomson

 - graduated from RMIT's Bachelor of Communications (Journalism and Media)

 - interned at Dumbo Feather, Vogue Australia and body + soul, and

 - worked for an international secretariat of the United Nations, amongst other things.

 I've also competed in sports modelling out of a sheer curiosity and journalistic desire to immerse myself in the weird world of body building.
 I quit sugar at 10 years old and have done 80 minutes of consecutive burpees (multiple times).
 I've since fallen in love with yoga.

-Now, as a storyteller with a passion for personal behavioural change, I help women transform their stories from fear and doubt to abundance and fun through having meaningful conversations that inspire change rather than instruct it.
+Now, as a storyteller with a passion for personal behavioural change, I suggest ways in which storytelling can be used to move from fear and doubt into abundance and fun through having meaningful conversations that inspire change rather than instruct it.